 Ameren Rural Troop Start Up

 Thanks to generous support from Ameren Missouri through the Her Future is Our Future Campaign, Girl Scouts of Eastern Missouri is continuing to reach girls in rural areas that are historically underrepresented.
-Ameren Missouri’s support covers start-up costs to begin a new troop, including staff support and volunteer training, membership fees, uniform pieces and program fees.
+Ameren Missouri’s three-year commitment (Oct.
+2020-Sept.
+2023) provided start-up costs to begin a new troop, including staff support and volunteer training, membership fees, uniform pieces and program fees.
 New troops participate in the Girl Scout Cookie Program and raise funds to support their troop moving forward.
 In 2022, 519 new Daisy Girl Scouts were placed into 43 troops, each earning badges, engaging in community service, participating in camping programs and growing their leadership skills.

 Schwab Volunteer Week Camp Maintenance Efforts